beacon-biosignals/StableHashTraits.jl/README.md

    method, pass one of the other three methods as an arugment (e.g.
    `UseQualifiedName(UseProperites())`)

-This means that by default, if `write` for an object changes, so will its hash.
-The easiest way to make a hash stable is to use one of the other options (2-4).
+Your hash will be stable if the output for the given method remains the same: e.g. if `write` is the same for an object that uses `UseWrite`, its hash will be the same; if the properties are the same for `UseProperties`, the hash will be the same; etc...

-## Implemented methods of `hashmethod`
+## Implemented methods of `hash_method`

 - `Any`: `UseWrite()`
 - `Function`: `UseQualifiedName`